kurt-krueckeberg/pn/docs/literature.md

 ## Articles Found Using [SciSpace](https://typeset.io/)

-[SciSpace at https://typeset.io](https://typeset.io/) goes further to help you better comprehend articles it finds.
-For example, here are two questions I asked on SciSpace:
+### Initial Search Results

+Initially I searched [SciSpace at https://typeset.io](https://typeset.io/) asking these questions:

 - [What are the Clinical Features of Idiopathic Neuropathy](https://typeset.io/search?q=What%20are%20the%20clinical%20features%20of%20idiopathic%20peripheral%20neuropathy?)